Zathura: A Space Adventure: Legacy

 In a 2018 review for Den of Geek, Tim George called it "a terrific movie worthy of reappraisal" praising the witty, efficient script, sense of directorial whimsy, and focus on character over special effects.

 Favreau said the film wasn't released so much as it "escaped".
-He further described the experience: "After the highs of the success of Elf, Zathura was sobering and, though it was well-received by the critics and I learned a tremendous amount about visual effects, the grim reality of the movie business hit me like a bucket of cold water."
+He further described the experience: "After the highs of the success of [his previous film] Elf, Zathura was sobering and, though it was well-received by the critics and I learned a tremendous amount about visual effects, the grim reality of the movie business hit me like a bucket of cold water."

-Jack Black expressed interest in the possibility of the franchise returning to space.
-Hiram Garcia, a producer of the Jumanji sequels, said the game contained multiple universes and that the Bazaar introduced in the 2017 film was added to be a central hub for a larger game universe that the core characters would not know about, and that it could even go into space.
+Jack Black, who starred in later installments of the Jumanji franchise, has expressed interest in the possibility of a Zathura remake or sequel.
+Hiram Garcia, a producer of the Jumanji sequels, said the game contained multiple universes and that the Bazaar introduced in the 2017 film Welcome to the Jungle was added to be a central hub for a larger game universe that the core characters would not know about and that it could even go into space.